ramsai22/Led-control-using-Arduino/README.md

 ## NAME: PAIDA RAM SAI
 ## REG NO: 212223110034

-# Led control using Arduino
+## EXP NO 1: Led control using Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.